dataluscorp/browser/testing/raptor/raptor/perfdocs/index.rst

 To retrieve the console.log() output from the Raptor content 'measure.js' code:

 #.
-As soon as Raptor opens the new test tab (and the test starts running / or the page starts loading), in Firefox just choose "Tools => Web Developer => Web Console", and select the "console' tab.
+As soon as Raptor opens the new test tab (and the test starts running / or the page starts loading), in Datalus just choose "Tools => Web Developer => Web Console", and select the "console' tab.

 Raptor automatically closes the test tab and the entire browser after test completion; which will close any open debug consoles.
 In order to have more time to review the console logs, Raptor can be temporarily hacked locally in order to prevent the test tab and browser from being closed.
 Currently this must be done manually, as follows: